‘Art is a place for children to learn to trust their ideas, themselves and to explore what is possible.’ Maryann F Kohl

 At Courtwood we want our children to be passionate about art and excited about their learning, developing both their practical art skills and understanding and their knowledge of great artists, craftspeople and art works.
 Children are encouraged to explore, experiment and create their own works of art, inspired by the work of others (including their peers and the greats) and to reflect upon what went well and where they can improve.
 They are also taught to develop a personal response to artists’ work.
 Sketchbooks are used from Year 1 upwards, to encourage children to record their ideas and see the sequence of their learning.
 Artists and craftspeople are studied from a variety of backgrounds, time periods and cultures and the development of children’s foundational knowledge and cultural capital is supported through this teaching.
 Our knowledge organisers support the teaching sequences in classrooms.

 The art curriculum is organised into three strands.
-These are: Portraiture; The Natural World and World Art and one is studied per term.
+These are: Portraiture; The Natural World and World Art and one is studied for half a term each year.
 Children develop either their drawing, painting and colour or printing, collage or sculpture skills in these contexts.

 The Portraiture strand provides children with the opportunity to consider the idea of identity (their own and others) as they grow and learn during their time at Courtwood.
 It links to the curriculum aim of developing responsible, confident young people who demonstrate tolerance and respect for others, and understand how to develop a sense of self, valuing other’s ideas, differences and contributions.
 There are wider links with the PSHE and RE curriculums, as well as British Values and SMSC.